TonyTang1997/hku-crypto-algo-trading-research/tutorials/Module 0 - Introduction/README.md

 The key takeaway is that trading involves short-term strategies to maximize returns daily, monthly, or quarterly.

-## 0.2.2 Technical Analysis vs Fundamental Analysis
+## 0.2.2 Technical Analysis vs Fundamental Analysis of cryptocurrencies

 Technical Analysis is based on **human psychology**, namely emotions like **fear** and **greed**.
 It posits that these emotions are ultimately what **drive prices up or down**, and that these emotions **create visible patterns which repeat themselves**.
 This means that with the right methodology, the future price action of an asset can be **predicted using technical analysis.**